Set permissions to view/edit pages

 Only me | Anyone with the link | ✅ |

-If a page is set to If you set Specified group only
+# If a page is set to Only inside the group

 , the subordinate pages can only have the same or stronger permissions (a group with a narrower range of members).